bitcointranscripts/bitcointranscripts/stanford-blockchain-conference/2020/streamlet.md

 ---
-title: Streamlet
+title: "Streamlet: Textbook Streamlined Blockchain Protocols"
 transcript_by: Bryan Bishop
 categories: ['conference']
-tags: ['consensus']
+tags: ['research']
 speakers: ['Benjamin Chan']
 ---

-Streamlet: Textbook Streamlined Blockchain Protocols

-# Introduction

 ((.... stream went offline in the other room, had to catch up.))

 Show you new consensus protocol called streamlet.